waveform-computing/rastools/docs/index.rst

+.. _index:

 ========
 Welcome!
 ========

-rastools is a small suite of utilities for converting data files obtained from SSRL (Stanford Synchrotron Radiation Lightsource) scans (.RAS and .DAT files) into images.
+`RasTools`_ is a small suite of utilities for converting data files obtained from `Stanford Synchrotron Radiation Lightsource`_ (SSRL) scans (.RAS and .DAT files) into images.
 Various simple manipulations (cropping, percentiles, histograms, color-maps) are supported.
-Most tools are command line based, but a Qt-based GUI is also included.
+Most tools are command line based, but a Qt-based GUI is also included which incorporates the functionality of the command line tools for convenience.

 Contents